 But Abraham Lincoln was more than just a political entity.
 He was a complex figure: loving husband and father, cunning politician, famed orator, and tough-as-nails back-woodsman.
 The books on our list all give color to the many facets of Lincoln's persona and shed light on some of his more overlooked, and perhaps even unlikeable, qualities.

 Lincoln’s presidency, reputation, stance on slavery, philosophical beliefs, literary works, and even his personal life are constantly being re-examined from fresh perspectives.
 No president's life, decisions, and actions have been afforded greater scrutiny or consideration.
-With that in mind, here are some of the best books about our top hat-wearing president, filled to the brim with interesting facts and details.
+With that in mind, here are some of the best books about Abraham Lincoln, filled to the brim with interesting facts and details.

 Mr. Lincoln's Army

 Bruce Catton was easily one of the greatest historians writing during the 20th century.
 Not only was he a Pulitzer Prize winner, but his work also resulted in the creation of the Bruce Catton Prize, given for lifetime achievement in history writing.
 Catton’s books also served as the basis for Ken Burns’ The Civil War documentary.